Using and Interpreting ConceptsFinding Area In Exercises 17–22, f... | Channels for Pearson+

 1

 Step 2: Recall that the standard normal curve is symmetric about z = 0, and the total area under the curve is 1.
-The area under the curve between two z-values can be found using the cumulative distribution function (CDF) of the standard normal distribution.
+The area to the left of z = 0.6 can be found using the cumulative distribution function (CDF) of the standard normal distribution.

-Step 3: Use the standard normal table or technology (such as a graphing calculator or statistical software) to find the cumulative probability for z = -0.9 and z = 0.
-The cumulative probability for a z-value represents the area under the curve to the left of that z-value.
+Step 3: Use the z-score table or technology (such as a graphing calculator or statistical software) to find the cumulative probability corresponding to z = 0.6.
+This value represents the area under the curve to the left of z = 0.6.

-Step 4: To find the area of the shaded region, subtract the cumulative probability at z = -0.9 from the cumulative probability at z = 0.
-This gives the area between these two z-values.
+Step 4: If using a z-score table, locate the row corresponding to z = 0.6.
+The table will provide the cumulative probability for this z-score.
+If using technology, input the z-score into the software's standard normal CDF function.

-Step 5: If using technology, input the z-values into the software or calculator to directly compute the area.
-Alternatively, use the standard normal table to look up the cumulative probabilities and perform the subtraction manually.
+Step 5: Interpret the result.
+The cumulative probability obtained represents the proportion of the distribution that lies to the left of z = 0.6, which is the area of the shaded region.

 Verified video answer for a similar problem: